alukach/aws-sam-typescript-boilerplate/README.md

 # AWS SAM NodeJS + TypeScript Boilerplate

-This is a quick example my setup for build AWS AAM applications in TypeScript.
+This is a quick example my setup for build AWS SAM applications in TypeScript.

 _Note that I'm not a build-config wizard, this is a configuration that worked for me and that is continually evolving.
 If you see any mistakes or room for improvement, please create an Issue or Pull Request. **Feedback very welcome!**_